 If you feel that you would like a little more personal attention,

-private tours are also available for $100.00 an hour for your group.
+private tours are also available for $400 a day for your group.

 It's up to you how many people you invite on your tour.

 You will be able to choose the time and location you what.

 I can take 6 people in my tour van.

 - birthdays and bridal showers

 - anyone who wants more personalized help with their photography